2004 California Democratic presidential primary: Campaign

 With the Wisconsin primary results, which pitted John Kerry and John Edwards in a close fight, and Dean's withdrawal from the race, the campaign moved to Super Tuesday contests.
 California shared its primary with 9 other states, including New York and Ohio who also placed their primaries on March 2, 2004, or Super Tuesday.

-For months Governor Dean had been leading in California, but since he's fall and Kerry's rise, polls in California were mixed.
+For months Governor Dean had been leading in California, but since his fall and Kerry's rise, polls in California were mixed.
 However, when Dean exited the race polls showed Kerry with over 2:1 leads over contender John Edwards.

 John Kerry campaign

 Following victories in Idaho, Utah and Hawaii, Kerry moved into the Super Tuesday contests swiftly and with major momentum.
 With polls showing him ahead in big Super Tuesday states such as California, New York, and Ohio, Kerry was positive on big wins in all three.

 Kerry campaigned hard in California and didn't take competition from Edwards and Kucinich lightly.
 The San Francisco Chronicle reported that Senator had spent 5 additional days in the state than any other candidate competing in the state as well as the fact that Kerry has increased State Staffers by 25 and increased Volunteer Numbers by hundreds in mid-February to ensure a sweep through the California Primary.